devmount/CheatSheets/git.md

 Caution: this will store the password unencrypted on the disk!
 Only use if it's safe on your machine!

     git config credential.helper store

+## Tags

+### Add tag to specific commit

+    git tag -a v0.1.2 e30a4eb -m "your tag description"